amirfhg/LLM_LitReview/README.md

 # Reinforcement Learning
 RQSim metric can also be used as a reward signal for the model to evaluate its own performance.
-At each RL step we sample from a subset of $$\prod_{test}$$, generate literature review using the fine-tuned model, calculate RQSim.
+At each RL step we sample from a subset of $$\prod_{test}$$ (a different, potentially larger set than the one used in fine-tuning stage), generate literature review using the fine-tuned model, calculate RQSim.
 Following a typical proximal policy optimization (PPO) method we define the following as the reward function:

 $$\[
 R = \alpha \cdot \text{RQSim} - \beta \cdot \text{IrrelevancePenalty}